Ideas for a wellness weekend in Montréal

 Daniel Baylis

 Wellness means something different for everyone.
 At its essence, however, wellness means engaging in activities that remove anxiety and promote feeling better—mentally, physically, and emotionally.
-We have some suggestions.
+We have some suggestions to move in the direct of wellness.

-For those who are feeling drained, here are some weekend activities to help get your juices flowing again.
+For those needing restoration, here are some wellness weekend activities to help get your juices flowing again.

 Parc Jean-Drapeau